DylanRothbauer/Interview-Prep-Central/CodeForces/README.md

 This section is dedicated to:
 - **Coding Practice:** Solving problems to enhance my understanding of algorithms and data structures.
 - **Contest Participation:** Archiving solutions from **live contests** and **virtual contests**.
 - **Learning and Growth:** Analyzing mistakes and learning from them to improve coding proficiency.
+Also taking this opportunity to better my knowledge with Java syntax.

 ---